 During the panel session, 3-4 faculty members take roles as entrepreneurs, researchers or investors participating in a panel discussion, while one acts as the moderator.
 The panelists discuss ethical questions related to a topic relevant for the students, while the students ask questions and challenge the panelists’ views.
 The panel is usually held during one of the first sessions of the course to provide the students with a broader way of looking at the topic.
 The structure of the panel session is as follows:

 Before the panel

 The teachers come up with the topic for the panel, assign roles and work on a script.
-It’s crucial that the teachers work together at this point to ensure fluent discussion and best possible learning experience.
+Choosing the topic is the first and one of the most important issues.
+The ethical question should be directly connected and relevant to the course content.
+For instance, gene technology is an evident source of ethical considerations for a course related to health technologies.
+It’s crucial that the teachers work together at this point to ensure fluent discussion and the best possible learning experience.
 The panel is not a real debate; the panelists know each other’s points and arguments and follow a common script.
-The script doesn’t need to be extremely detailed, as long as all the panelists have a joint understanding in how the discussion will proceed.
+The script doesn’t need to be extremely detailed, as long as all the panelists have a joint understanding of how the discussion will proceed.